 We regularly review our monitoring programme to ensure our actions are appropriate and we believe our efforts to date have been effective in preventing slavery and human trafficking from being part of our supply chain.

-Our programme of targeted training sessions for colleagues on the key compliance risks affecting our business include the topics of supplier due diligence and modern slavery for relevant teams.
+Training sessions for existing colleagues on the key compliance risks affecting our business and inductions for new starters include the topics of supplier due diligence and modern slavery as appropriate.

-This Statement has been approved by the Board of Directors of Metabolic Healthcare Limited, and the Board has authorised Toby Anderson, Chief Executive Officer, to sign the Statement on behalf of Metabolic Healthcare Limited.
+This Statement has been approved by the Board of Directors of Metabolic Healthcare Limited, and the Board has authorised Connie Cha, Managing Director, to sign the Statement on behalf of Metabolic Healthcare Limited.